rant-lang/reference/src/language/keywords/break.md

 # @break

-The `@break` charm exits the current repeater and optionally overwrites the current iteration's output with another value.
+The `@break` keyword exits the current block and optionally overwrites this iteration's output with another value.

 TODO